jeffwhite530/Slurm-in-Kubernetes/README.md

     kubectl config set-context --current --namespace=YOUR-NAMESPACE
     ```

 1. Edit `helm/slurm-cluster/values.yaml` with your preferences then validate the helm chart values.
 This should create valid Kubernetes YAML.
-If the validate step shows an error, review your values.yaml and secrets.yaml and try again.
+If the validate step shows an error, review your values.yaml and try again.

+    _Note: Add `-f secrets.yaml` if you have a secrets file._

     ```shell
     cd helm